vialepau/vialepau/README.md

 ✨I'm a proud Noob on IT✨

 - 🌱 I’m currently learning JavaScript
-- 🤔 I’m looking for help with Kotlin, 'cause outside isn't to much new info & I only have my teacher's video class.
+- 🤔 I’m looking for help with Kotlin, 'cause outside isn't to much new info...but I love it!!
 - 💬 Ask me about anything...
 If I don't know nothing about, I'll run to find answers (on Google).
 - 📫 How to reach me: Type vialepau on Twitter, Instagram or Facebook, even on Gmail., also you can find me as NekoUkii on Discord and others.